 The Treasury and the Advertising Council had everything they needed to pull off another successful campaign.
 Everything, that is, but the bells.
 And time was running short.

 A loose affiliation of eight American metal companies offered to donate the most valuable commodity, the raw copper and tin to produce nearly 60 tons of bells.
-The American Bridge company would produce steel frames for the bells, and the Ford Motor Company pledged a flatbed truck to parade each bell throughout their respective regions during the drive.
+The American Bridge company would produce steel frames for the bells, and the Ford Motor Company pledged a flatbed truck to parade each bell throughout its respective region during the drive.

 Finding a bell foundry to produce the needed quantity in the allotted time proved to be the most challenging task.
 The bells could be made more quickly and cheaply with cast steel, but the result would fall short of authentic replicas.